 - unique post-high school challenges, such as self-responsibility and readiness

 - limited experience of adult providers working with childhood-onset conditions

 - building new relationships that take considerable time and effort to reestablish with adult providers

 The different forms of the disease can make long-term management from childhood to adulthood difficult.
-“For example, patients diagnosed with T1DM have a very different set of transition issues than T2DM patients,” says Dr. Desmond Schatz, MD, of the UF Health Diabetes Institute.
+“For example, patients diagnosed with T1DM have a very different set of transition issues than T2DM patients,” says Dr. Desmond Schatz, MD, medical director for the UF Diabetes Institute.
 Furthermore, insulin and metformin are approved for use in children, while an array of medications can be prescribed in an adult healthcare setting.

 Authors call for increased collaboration among pediatric and adult providers and more investigations that will add to the knowledge about unique challenges in transitioning.
 Also listed are 14 concrete steps offered up by the American Diabetes Association –including involving an adult care provider prior to transition, and planning out at least 1 year in advance– to increase the likelihood of a positive transition experience.

 For more information, visit the resource page, Transitioning from Pediatric Clinic to Adult Clinic, and check out our advance planning timeline with helpful tips.

 Turner JR, Schatz DA, Cusi K, Strumph P. Healthcare Transition from Pediatric to Adult Medical Homes in Diabetes Mellitus.
 Endocr Pract.
 2014 Jan 21:1-25.